BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Multiple profiles***: MCM has support for creating, saving, loading, and deleting multiple configuration profiles, which is useful for mod authors to separate their testing configurations while developing mods;
 >
-> • ***Localization support***: MCM supports localization for mod settings, allowing you to optionally provide translations for different languages.
+> • ***Localization support***: MCM supports localizing mod settings, allowing you to optionally provide translations for different languages.
 {.is-success}

 ## Concepts